CoralVentures/coral_flutter/docs/coral_packages.md

 3) The `CoralAnalyticsRouteObserver` is **not** wired up automatically, and you will need to add it to your app's router.
 This will create analytic events for all of your route changes.

-4) The `CoralSegmentConfiguration` is used by the `CoralBootstrapConfiguration` and will be how you pass in your Segment api key.

 ```dart
 GoRouter appRouter({
   required CoralAnalyticsRepository? analyticsRepository,